CHAPTER Rev 900 INTEREST AND DIVIDENDS TAX

 h.
 Legislative committee reports specifying legislative intent; and

 i.
-Written advice from the department issued to the taxpayer about the tax treatment of the item in question;
+Written advice from the department issued to the taxpayer about the tax treatment of the item in question; and

 (2) For items that are considered corporate dividends, distributions in liquidation of corporation or returns of capital from corporations for federal income tax purposes:

 a.
-Internal Revenue Code and other statutory provisions;
+IRC and other statutory provisions;

 b.
 Temporary and final United States Treasury regulations;